 Schettino argued that he fell into a lifeboat because of how the ship was listing to one side, but this argument proved unconvincing.
 In 2015, a court found Schettino guilty of manslaughter, causing a shipwreck, abandoning ship before passengers and crew were evacuated and lying to authorities about the disaster.
 He was sentenced to 16 years in prison.
 In addition to Schettino, Ferrarini and Rusli Bin, the other people who received convictions for their role in the disaster were Cabin Service Director Manrico Giampedroni, First Officer Ciro Ambrosio and Third Officer Silvia Coronica.

-WATCH: Full episodes of When Big Things Go Wrong online now and tune in for all-new episodes Sundays at 10/9c.
+WATCH: Full episodes of When Big Things Go Wrong online now.